jeftegoes/SolidDesignPrinciplesOverviewAndExamples/README.md

 ## 4.5.
 CQS - Command-Query Separation

-- Every method should either be a command that performs an action, or a query that returns data to the caller, but not both.
+- Every method should either be a **command** that performs an action, or a **query** that returns data to the caller, but not both.
-- In other words, Asking a question should not change the answer.
+- In other words, asking a question should not change the answer.
 - Two major types of functions:
-  - Functions which perform commands
+  - Functions which perform **commands**.
+    - Asking for an action or change (e.g., please set your attack value to 2).
-  - Functions which perform a query and return a result
+  - Functions which perform a **query** and **return a result**.
+    - Asking for information (e.g., please give me your attack value).
 - Bad
   ```
     public bool LogOn(string username, string password) { }